rust-lang/rfcs/text/0019-opt-in-builtin-traits.md

 To elaborate on those two points: With respect to parallelization: for the most part, Rust types are threadsafe "by default".
-To make something non-threadsafe, you must employ unsychronized interior mutability (e.g., `Cell`, `RefCell`) or unsychronized shared ownership (`Rc`).
+To make something non-threadsafe, you must employ unsynchronized interior mutability (e.g., `Cell`, `RefCell`) or unsynchronized shared ownership (`Rc`).
 In both cases, there are also synchronized variants available (`Mutex`, `Arc`, etc).
 This implies that we can make APIs to enable intra-task parallelism and they will work ubiquitously, so long as